Dr. Prosanta Kumar Dash

 Stress physiology, sustainable agriculture, and post-harvest management and physiology of horticultural crops.

-Mr. Dash began his job career serving as a Lecturer from 2012 to 2014 in the Agrotechnology Discipline of Life Science School at Khulna University in Bangladesh, and continued as an Assistant Professor from 2014 to present.
+Dr. Dash began his job career serving as a Lecturer from 2012 to 2014 and Assistant Professor from 2014 to 2019 in the Agrotechnology Discipline of Life Science School at Khulna University in Bangladesh and continued as an Associate Professor from 2019 to present.
 His main responsibilities are teaching and research.
-Mr. Dash hope to help build the foundation for a thriving public and private small fruits industry in Bangladesh, both to improve the lives of farmers and to increase the total GDP and thus the stability and well-being of the entire nation of Bangladesh.
-His dream to be part of that by develop himself and staying apprised of all the recent developments in agricultural technology, and by setting up local and national problem oriented research and extension.
+Dr. Dash hopes to help build the foundation for a thriving public and private small fruits industry in Bangladesh, both to improve the lives of farmers and to increase the total GDP and thus the stability and well-being of the entire nation of Bangladesh.
+His dream to be part of that by developing himself and staying apprised of all the recent developments in agricultural technology, and by setting up local and national problem-oriented research and extension.

 1. Dash, P. K., Chase, C. A., Agehara, S., Zotarelli, L. and Guan, Z. 2018.
 A Cropping System Design for Improving Early Yield and Water Conservation and its Economic Effect.
 American Society of Horticultural Sciences Conference 2018, abstract, pub.
 August 2, 2018.

 2. Dash, P. K., Chase, C. A., Agehara, S., Zotarelli, L. and Guan, Z. 2016.
 Alleviating Heat Stress during Early-Season Establishment of Containerized Strawberry Transplants.
 American Society of Horticultural Sciences Conference 2017, abstract, pub.
 October 10, 2017.